felipeschmitt04/ecu-pic16f877a/README.md

 and received the maximum grade.
 It demonstrates practical integration between embedded firmware, analog/digital electronics, real-time control, circuit simulation, and PCB design.

-## Next Steps

-- Add Proteus simulation and KiCad PCB screenshots to `docs/images/`.
-- Record a short simulation demo video.
-- Refactor the firmware to reduce memory usage.
-- Document the injection maps and ECU states in more detail.